dennisppaul/umgebung/README.md

 furthermore, *Umgebung* uses CMake as a build system.
 CMake is very well-designed and more or less easy to learn and extend. this also means that *Umgebung* applications and sketches can be developed in more or less any text editor or IDE ( e.g Visual Studio Code, Zed, CLion, Vim ). it does not require proprietary build systems like Xcode.

 and finally, although C and especially C++ is known for its horrific errors, confusing error messages, and volatile behavior at times, with the advent of LLM-based programming assistants, the entry threshold can be greatly reduced. trust the process.
 PS ( if *vibe coding* is even a thing this should be easy ;) )

+PS note the character of this project is that features will be added as they are needed. it might partly replicate but not fully emulate the original [Processing.org](https://processing.org) environment.

+see [DOCUMENTATION](documentation/DOCUMENTATION.md) for usage information and [examples](https://github.com/dennisppaul/umgebung-examples) for applications.

+some relevant *Umgebung* repositories are:

+- [Umgebung](https://github.com/dennisppaul/umgebung) :: this repository, containing the *Umgebung* library
+- [Umgebung Example](https://github.com/dennisppaul/umgebung-examples) :: a repository containing all the examples
+- [Umgebung Libraries](https://github.com/dennisppaul/umgebung-libraries) :: a repository containing some libraries ( e.g Dear ImGui ) to extend *Umgebung*
+- [Umgebung Arduino](https://github.com/dennisppaul/umgebung-arduino) :: an ( experimental ) *board definition* to run *Umgebung* applications from Arduino IDE or `arduino-cli`

 ## Credits